kampaitees/Linear-Regression/README.md

 </p>

-**While working with a Simple Linear Regression model, let's talk about how we're gonna fit a line to data.
+**While working with a *Simple Linear Regression* model, let's talk about how we're gonna fit a line to data.
 But before we talk about specific algorithms for fitting, we need to talk about how we're gonna measure the quality of a fit.
 So, we're gonna talk about this orange box in the above image which is quality metric.**

-**So here the metric we are going to use is called Residual Sum of Errors also abbreviated as RSS.
+**So here the metric we are going to use is called *Residual Sum of Errors* also abbreviated as *RSS*.
 It is nothing but sum of squares of difference between original price of house and predicted price of house by our model over whole training dataset i.e.,**